 5.05 Where a Student’s employment is directly related to their academic program or tied to funding received as a Student, the Student may own part or all of IP created by the Student that is eligible for protection.

-5.06 Students who make a significant intellectual or creative input to the creation of IP with a full-time faculty member or part-time contract academic staff may share ownership of IP and should have any ownership interest in the IP addressed through an agreement.
+5.06 Students who make a significant intellectual or creative input to the creation of IP with a full-time faculty member or part-time contract teaching faculty may share ownership of IP and should have any ownership interest in the IP addressed through an agreement.

 5.07 Students who create IP that is eligible for protection through the use of significant University resources which exceed the ordinary resources available to a Student, jointly own the IP with the University.
 Ownership interest in the IP should be addressed in an agreement that will be administered by the University.